Commencing a Pension in your SMSF

 Commencing Multiple Pensions

 If you make rollovers or contributions to your SMSF after commencing a Pension these amounts will sit outside the Pension in the "Accumulation Account" as detailed above.
-This will mean that earnings on this part of your Super Benefit will continue to be subject to tax.
-If you are eligible for an SABP, it may be appropriate to commence a second SABP with your "Accumulation Account" balance to ensure your entire Super Benefit continues to be completely tax free (subject to the Transfer Balance Cap).
+This means that earnings on this part of your Super Benefit will continue to be subject to tax.

 What if a second SMSF Member has not commenced an SABP?